mtumilowicz/hibernate-lazy-initialization-exception/README.md

     ```
     repository.findById(1).map(Employee::getIssues).map(Collection::size);
     ```
-    consumes the collection so query is fired and produces the exception ( there is no open session).
+    consumes the collection so query is fired and throws the exception (there is no open session).

 * `transactional()`
     ```